SyndicateProtocol/syndicate-appchains/batch-sequencer/README.md

 # Batch Sequencer

-The Batch Sequencer is a service that reads transactions from Redis, bundles them into size-limited batches, and submits them directly to a sequencing contract on an EVM-compatible chain using Alloy.
+The Batch Sequencer is a service that reads transactions from Redis, bundles them into size-limited batches, and submits them directly to a sequencing contract on an EVM-compatible chain using Alloy or to TC.

 Sample cmd: